What is return on investment (ROI)?

 ROI can be used as a simple indicator of an investment’s profitability.
 This could be the ROI on a share investment, the ROI a company expects on a factory expansion, or the ROI generated in a real estate transaction.
-Because ROI is measured as a percentage, it is easy to compare it with returns on other investments.
+As ROI is measured in percentage terms, it is easy to compare the ROI of many different investments.

 Limitations of ROI

 In the above example, you can see the ROI of Jill’s second investment is double her first investment, but the time between purchase and sale is one year for her first investment and three years for her second.

-For a better analysis, Jill could adjust the ROI of her longer investment; since her total ROI was 40%, she could divide 40% by 3 to yield 13.33%, as this would show her the average annual ROI figure.
+For a better analysis, Jill could adjust the ROI of her longer investment.
+Her total ROI is 40%, so she could divide this by 3 to calculate an annual average ROI of 13.33%.
 With this adjustment, you can see that while Jill’s second investment earned more profit, her first investment was actually more efficient.

 Developments in ROI

-SROI has emerged, globally, to give monetary value to certain environmental, social, and governance criteria used in socially responsible investing (SRI) practices.
-For instance, a company may replace its lighting with all LED bulbs, or implement wastewater recycling in its factories.
+SROI has emerged globally to give monetary value to certain environmental, social, and governance criteria used in socially responsible investing (SRI).
+For instance, a company may replace its office lighting with LED bulbs, or implement wastewater recycling in its factories.
 These expenses have an immediate cost which may negatively impact traditional ROI.
 However, the net benefit to society and the environment could lead to a positive SROI.

 New developments in social media statistics ROI pinpoint the effectiveness of a social media campaign.
 For example, how many clicks or likes are generated for a unit of effort.
 Also, ‘learning ROI’ shows the amount of information learned and retained as a return on education or skills training.